Andrewmoore1551/handbook/lessons/full-stack-build-an-app/index.md

 > Via
 > https://brianpagan.net/2015/lean-startup-mvp-how-to-make-meaningful-products/

-Here we see the various elements that an application requires.
+Here we see the elements an application requires.

 - Functionality: The actual functions of the system must exist and do what they claim they do